luaposix/luaposix/README.md

 Use
 ---

-The library is split into two modules.
-The basic POSIX APIs are in `posix` and the curses APIs in `curses`.
+The library is split into submodules according to the POSIX header file API declarations.

-HTML documentation can be generated with [LDoc] by running `make doc` or viewed online at <http://luaposix.github.com/luaposix/>.
+HTML documentation can be generated with [LDoc] by running `make doc` or viewed online at <http://luaposix.github.io/luaposix/>.

 The authoritative online POSIX reference is at
 <http://www.opengroup.org/onlinepubs/007904875/toc.htm>.